shchopra/shchopra.github.io/_texts/01_CMPE_118_running_blog.md

 ---

 ---
 # What is this microblog sequence about?
-What is even a microblog sequence?
+What is a microblog sequence?

 ## Pinned post
-**Date: 09/28/17, Time:3 PM**
+**Date: 09/28/17, Time: 3 PM**

 I'm in my senior year at University of California, Santa Cruz taking what is considered the hardest course on campus.
 Today, was the first